 Many people are ill-informed and think that by refusing chemical testing, the police will not have evidence to use against them.
 The truth is: refusing chemical testing will result in the automatic suspension of your driver's license and can be used as evidence against you in a criminal DWI case.
 If police really want to assess your BAC, they can request a warrant to test your blood.
 If you consent to chemical testing, you always have the right to fight the results in court.

 Chemical testing isn't perfect.
 In many cases, police aren't always properly trained in how to administer tests.
 If tests or results are not handled properly, they can easily be tainted by outside elements.
 At Caulder & Valentine, our experienced attorneys know how to attack the results of chemical tests to undermine their legitimacy as evidence.
-Call us today to request a free consultation and find out how we can help you fight a DWI in North Carolina.
+Call us today to request a consultation and find out how we can help you fight a DWI in North Carolina.